 With carp fishing being as popular as it is, it can sometimes be a struggle to head to a water full of confidence that you may actually catch a carp, especially on heavily fished waters.
-However to help you in your quest for a big carp we have come up with 20 carp fishing tips to help give you an added edge over the angler in the next swim.
-Check out our list of tips below and let us know what carp fishing tip best suits you!
+However to help you in your quest for a big carp while fishing, we have decided to come up with 20 carp fishing tips to help give you an added edge over the angler in the next swim.
+Check out our list of carp tips below and let us know what carp fishing tip best suits you!

 Old-fashioned mono reel line is supple and forgiving, but there are two other options that have somewhat niche uses.

-Braid is no good for fishing at distance but at close range and in snags it is brutal stuff that won’t break, while fluorocarbon is almost invisible underwater and sinks well, ending up pinned to the lakebed.
+Braid is no good for fishing for carp at distance but at close range and in snags it is brutal stuff that won’t break, while fluorocarbon is almost invisible underwater and sinks well, ending up pinned to the lakebed.
 This makes it very useful in gin-clear water or on hard-fished venues.

 Carp hooks do various jobs.
 For surface fishing or when using pop-ups, go for a wide gape hook.
 For fishing a bottom bait, little can beat a long shank pattern.